moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 Cookies are an essential part of any Web application, and if you live in Europe, chances are you are going to be reminded about this fact every single day.
 There is a browser extension to fix that[^4].

+In this article, I'm going to teach you how to implement a cookie-based session store using the [Go programming language](https://go.dev/) and an [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) scheme called [XChaCha20-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305).

-But have you ever wondered _what exactly_ is stored in that cookie?
+But first, before we talk about the <em>how</em>s, we need to talk about the <em>why</em>s.
+Like, have you ever wondered _what exactly_ is stored in that cookie?

 ### Naïve Approach: Just Store the Value